What to Know About The Commanders Ahead of Sunday’s NFC Championship Game - Washingtonian

 Daniels is—and please forgive us—the Commander in Chief.
 This week, the Professional Football Writers of America voted Daniels the 2024 Rookie of the Year for a season Standig called likely “the best performance by a rookie quarterback, ever.”
 A dual threat, Daniels throws the ball with incredible accuracy and has rushed for 891 yards, the second-most among NFL QBs this season behind Baltimore’s always-dangerous Lamar Jackson.
 Still, Daniels’ best quality might be his exceptional composure, which Standig calls his “secret sauce.
 “Forget being a rookie, just for anybody, he’s got a level of poise and calm about him that’s off the charts,” Standig says.
 “He’s never rattled.”

-Daniels leads an offense featuring standout running backs Brian Robinson Jr. and Eckler, wide receivers Terry McLaurin, Olamide Zaccheaus and Diyami Brown, and tight end Ertz.
+Daniels leads an offense featuring standout running backs Brian Robinson Jr. and Ekeler, wide receivers Terry McLaurin, Olamide Zaccheaus and Dyami Brown, and tight end Ertz.
 After struggling to find holes during the last month, Robinson came up big during last Saturday’s road victory over heavily-favored Detroit.
 Standig says the Commanders need to “keep finding ways to create opportunities for him so that he can run downhill.”
 [Editor’s note for non-football knowers: this means running toward the end zone, and not sideways to evade opposing tacklers].

-Something else to watch for against the Bills?
+Something else to watch for against the Eagles?
 How the Commanders fill the shoes of dominant offensive lineman Sam Cosmi, who tore a knee ligament against the Lions.
 Tackle Trent Scott filled in for Cosmi last week, and Standig says the Commanders could alter their blocking schemes this weekend to give him additional help.
 Whatever the team does, Standig adds, it will be “a really pivotal matchup to create space for Robinson and give Jayden Daniels time.”

 What to Know About the Defense